abhayuvi/3D-Segmentation-Model/README.md

 Inference: After training, the model is used to generate segmentation masks for unseen CT scans.

 Formula for Dice Score:
-The Dice Score is calculated using the following formula:

-Dice Score
 =
 2
 ×